boylede/aoc2022/readme.md

 ## Day 3

 Day three involves a lot of string comparison, I bet there is a more effecient way to do this but I haven't looked into other solutions yet.

+## Day 4

+Day four is about checking for overlapping ranges.
+Hopefully this hints at some future spatial layout themes in this year's puzzles.